 These different perspectives represent two competing models of mentoring which are further explored in the Mentoring Mastery module — Models and Dynamics of Mentoring.
 Register for free to read the whole article.

-Some of our clients have found our mentoring cards to be very useful in explaining the roles of a mentor in more detail.
+Some of our clients have found our mentoring cards to be very useful in explaining the roles of a mentor in more detail, or as aids in your own self-reflection exercises.